Key takeaways:

 A meta-analysis of several trials shows that vitamin C supplementation reduces the risk of cancer mortality by about 20%.[ref]

-There have been quite a few studies (dating back to 1986) showing that intravenous vitamin C reduces mortality in both sepsis and in ARDS (acute respiratory distress syndrome).
-The more recent trials show pretty dramatically that IV vitamin C reduces mortality in sepsis (e.g., 14% mortality rate for vit C vs. 64% without).[ref]
+There have been quite a few studies (dating back to 1986) showing that intravenous vitamin C reduces mortality in both sepsis and ARDS (acute respiratory distress syndrome).
+The more recent trials show pretty dramatically that IV vitamin C reduces mortality in sepsis (e.g., a 14% mortality rate for those on IV vitamin C vs. 64% without).[ref]

 A 2019 review article in the journal Nature Cancer explains that some anticancer properties of vitamin C need to be further investigated with high-quality clinical trials.
 This review article explains that high doses of vitamin C given intravenously can be cytotoxic to some types of cancer cells.